rads2995/HOPE/README.md

 - Write documentation explaining how to use the program

 ### Known Limitations
-- Number of states must be known at compile-time (currently working on this)
+- Number of states must be known at compile-time (modify on include/constants.h)